ataylor24/llm_algorithmic_reasoning/README.md

 See `data_generation` for further details.

+## Reproducibility

+Seed used = 100898

+BFS Llama3 _r_ & _alpha_: 8

+Otherwise, baseline data generation and model training follow default settings for parameters.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+Data used in the benchmark is translated from the CLRS benchmark, which can be found here: https://github.com/google-deepmind/clrs

+Model training adapted from the Huggingface Alignment Handbook: https://github.com/huggingface/alignment-handbook.git

 ## Contact Information